Malgorzata-Niemczyk/project-2--jfdzr2-js-features-and-a-game/README.md

 ![](screenshots/accordion.png)

-This is a 7 week long project built during my second module at InfoShare Academy.
+This is a 7 week long project, on which I am currently working, during my second module at InfoShare Academy.
 The project goal is to build at least two mini apps and a game using JavaScript.

-The project is still in progress.
 So far I have built an accordion and a slider.